rohitag04/agarwal_rohit_python_2017/Final Exam/Read ME.md

 __API 1__

-1- Wunderground API
+1- Wunderground API (Weather Forecast API)

+  - Used wunderground Historical Data API for New York.
+  - New York in particular because Stock Exchange is located there.
-  Collected Data on daily basis from year 2012-2017 (April).
+  - Collected Data on daily basis from year 2012-2017 (April).
-  - jk
+  - Data is collected in form of JSON.
+  - Naming Convention is given on date basis.
+So, Every file is unique.
+  - There are total of around 1800 Json Files.
+  - I have created one function that made an API call inside loop and download all Data in json.

+  ### NOTE-
+  - Data is collected on daily basis because of per day limit.
+  - Daily limit was 500.
+So, All Data is collected in 4 days.
+  - API key is save in Env